 I obviously went for a ZX Spectrum-inspired look and the game uses the actual Spectrum's colour palette, albeit without the infamous attribute clash.
 Tiny the Adventurer can currently be played over at Kongregate.

 My first-ever Flash game!

 I had been studying ActionScript 3 and Flixel for a month or so, but it was an 'on and off' affair, and so I thought I needed a clear target to get serious with it.

 So I 'self-commissioned' this game to myself, while actually making it for a friend (the aforementioned friend works as an artisan, of course).

 And... boom!
 I made this in a week (there are just 5 levels, though!), aiming for Game Boy Color-style graphics (only overlays and transparencies aren't GBC-compliant) and basic sound.

 The Artisan can currently be played on Kongregate and Newgrounds.

 I worked on this commercial shoot'em up as a game designer and scenario writer.

-The game was developed by the Atlanteq team (yeah, I was part of it!), was published in Europe and Asia and achieved quite a lot of favorable reviews.
+The game was developed by the Atlanteq team (which I was part of), was published in Europe and Asia and achieved quite a lot of favorable reviews.